rywilson1092/Lendable-Tech-Test/README.md

 1. To get started please ensure you have docker installed on your computer.
 2. Please go to root directory of project.
 3. Run docker-compose build && docker-compose up in the terminal.
 This will setup everything needed to run the project.
-4. Use docker exec -it app 'php example.php'
+4. Use docker exec -it app php example.php
+5. You should see the result of 115 returned.

 ## Running the tests